Faith in AI can narrow the futures individuals consider: Data and materials availability

 where $\sigma(x) = \frac{1}{1 + e^{-x}}$ is a logistic function and $\tau > 0$ is an inverse temperature parameter capturing sensitivity to the expected utility difference.

-\subparagraph*{Internal coherence model.} In the internal coherence model, we assume that participants perceive perfect coherence between their anticipated and realized actions (i.e., $q=1$).
+\paragraph*{Evidential reasoning model} In the evidential reasoning model, we assume that participants perceive perfect coherence between their anticipated and realized actions (i.e., $q_i=1$).
 Decisions are therefore based on the perceived predictiveness $p_i$ and the expected utility difference in Eq.~\ref{eu_coherent}.
 The probability of choosing one-boxing is

-\subparagraph*{System-mediated internal coherence model.} In the system-mediated internal coherence model, we extend the internal coherence model by allowing the strength of internal coherence to vary depending on the presence of the system's prediction.
-We specify the internal coherence $q$ as a condition-specific parameter $q_c$, where $c \in \{\text{AI}, \text{random}\}$ denotes the experimental condition.
+\paragraph*{Mixture reasoning model} In the mixture reasoning model, participants are assumed to evaluate decisions using a mixture of causal and evidential reasoning.
+Let $q_i \in [0,1]$ denote participant $i$’s degree of internal coherence.
+Greater internal coherence increases the extent to which participants evaluate the decision through evidential rather than causal reasoning, conditional on their perceived predictiveness $p_i$.